Tucker29/hello-world/English_1.md

 # English
+# conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
+poetic:  po e ti k :
+dubai: doo bai
+torso == human trunk：躯干.  trunk:主干,树干，躯干，行李箱     truck:卡车

 ## 2018.11.10
+goofball: a total idiot, without any intelligence at all.
+suave: charming, confident, and elegant
+fidgety:
+champ:
+instantaneously:
+demeanor: 风度.
+suave: 发音：swav   the suave guy. especially a man of charming, confident and elegant
+seduction: seduce == tempt
+creepy: causing an unpleasant feeling of fear or unease.
+I think none examplified goofball as well as Chris Pratt.
+in his guest-hosting appearance on Jimmy Kimmel.
+monologue: I had a lot of fun with the monologue, but now let's get down to __brass tacks__==the maint point of discussion, Okay?
-umbrage:1.树荫, 2.生气;不快  take umbrage at sth == to feel offended, or upset, insulted by sth, often without good reason.无故生气.
+umprompted: said, done without being encouraged or assisted. 自发的. umbrage:1.树荫, 2.生气;不快  take umbrage at sth == to feel offended, or upset, insulted by sth, often without good reason.无故生气.
 I'm floored by your words.
 compelling: 1. sth that you pay attention to because it's interesting and exciting.
 2. so strong that you must do sth about it: eg: a compelling need/desire.
 3.that makes you think it is true.